22 August 2018

 What thinking or mindset have you had to adjust, thus far, into the haerenga?

 The guilt.
 I have felt a lingering sense of white guilt since my teenage years living in Taranaki.
-But since listening to the stories from our Maori hosts at Marae, and experiencing the graciousness, the welcome, the warmth in those places from those people, I have been blown away by the manaakitanga (welcome, hospitality) and have had to let my guilt go and embrace this journey as a learner.
-Not needing to justify myself, my heritage, or feel bad about it, just have an open heart and learn.
+But since listening to the stories from our Māori hosts at marae, and experiencing the graciousness, the welcome, the warmth in those places from those people, I have been blown away by the manaakitanga and have had to let my guilt go and embrace this journey as a learner.
+I no longer feel the need to justify myself or feel bad about my heritage, I just need to have an open heart and learn.

 Whaea Maata teaches us to make "poi karakia o Parihaka" (white prayer poi, specially made and blessed at Parihaka)